-Defects in Building:
+Defects in Building

-I. Defects in Plaster:-
+I. Defects in Plaster

 Swelling of some portion of the plastering surface.
 When moisture is able to seep through the wall, it can push your plaster forward, causing a small bubble in the material known as blistering.

 Small cracks are formed on the plastered surface.
-These cracks can be hairline cracks that are difficult to notice, or it can be wider cracks that are easily seen.
+These cracks can be hairline cracks that are difficult to notice, or they can be wider cracks that are easily seen.
 The development of fine cracks is known as crazing.

 The formation of cracks on the plastered surface can be caused by many reasons like thermal movements, discontinuity of surface, structural defects in the building, faulty workmanship, excessive shrinkage, etc.

 Efflorescence is the formation of white patches of soluble salt formed on a plastered surface.
-This defect occurs on the plastered surface when soluble salts are present in plaster-making materials as well as building materials such as bricks, sand, cement, etc. Even water used in the construction work may contain soluble salts.
+This defect occurs on the plastered surface when soluble salts are present in plaster-making materials as well as building materials such as bricks, sand, cement, etc. Even water used in construction work may contain soluble salts.

 When a newly constructed wall dries out, the soluble salts are brought to the surface and they appear in the form of a whitish crystalline substance.
-Such a growth is referred to as efflorescence and it seriously affects the adhesion of paint with the wall surface.
+Such growth is referred to as efflorescence and it seriously affects the adhesion of paint with the wall surface.

 Flaking is the formation of a small loose mass on the plastered surface is known as flaking and it is mainly due to bond failure between successive coats of plaster.